OmarAz01/spring-api/README.md

 # Spring REST API
-Simple REST API using Spring and MySQL
+Simple REST API using Spring and MySQL with CRUD capabilities.